To help diagnose appendicitis, your doctor will likely take a history of your signs and symptoms and examine your abdomen.

 - Urine test.
 Your doctor may want you to have a urinalysis to make sure that a urinary tract infection or a kidney stone isn't causing your pain.

 - Imaging tests.
-Your doctor may also recommend an abdominal X-ray, an abdominal ultrasound or a computerized tomography (CT) scan to help confirm appendicitis or find other causes for your pain.
+Your doctor may also recommend an abdominal X-ray, an abdominal ultrasound, computerized tomography (CT) scan or magnetic resonance imaging (MRI) to help confirm appendicitis or find other causes for your pain.

 Appendicitis treatment usually involves surgery to remove the inflamed appendix.
-Before surgery you may be given a dose of antibiotics to prevent infection.
+Before surgery you may be given a dose of antibiotics to treat infection.

 Surgery to remove the appendix (appendectomy)